kayroye/kayroye/README.md

 Here are some of the projects I've been working on:

-- **MustangX**: A project aimed at assisting students in organizing their academic schedules efficiently.
+- **Crux**: A project aimed at assisting students in organizing their academic schedules efficiently and finding relevant courses to take in university.

 - **Ollama Parallel Requests**: A Python-based project designed to handle multiple Ollama API requests concurrently.
 [GitHub Repository](https://github.com/kayroye/ollama-parallel-requests)